Why Do We Need Warm-up? A Theoretical Perspective: The -Smoothness Condition

+In this section, we study a simple transformer architecture with a single attention layer trained under $\ell_2$ regularization, following the setup of \citet{zhang2024trained}.
+We defer the description of the model to Appendix \ref{app:transformers_proofs} and state only an informal version of the main result here: the corresponding in-context loss function is $(H_0, H_1)$-smooth.
+The proof of this result can be found in Appendix \ref{app:transformers_proofs} (see formal version in Prop. \ref{prop:transformers_in_context_formal}).

+\begin{restatable}{proposition}{transformers}(informal) Consider a transformer model for in-context learning in continuous variables with MSE loss, or in binary variables with CE loss.
+Under mild regularity conditions on the distributions of the input and output spaces, it holds

+where $f$ is the in-context loss function, $f^*$ the minimum, $P,Q$ are parameters of the model, and $H_0$ and $H_1$ are some positive constants.
+When $\|P\|_F$ and $\|Q\|_F$ are small compared to the loss value, one can sharpen $H_0$ and $H_1$ similarly to Propositions \ref{prop:deep_linear} and \ref{prop:crossentropy}. \end{restatable}

-\subsection{Empirical Justification of $(H_0,H_1)$-smoothness}
+\subsection{Empirical Justification of $(H_0,H_1)$-Smoothness}

 We next turn to verifying the proposed condition in practical settings.
-Specifically, we examine Transformer-based language models with 70M, 160M, and 410M parameters trained using the NanoGPT implementation \citep{radford2019language, karpathy2022nanogpt}.
-Experiments are carried out on the FineWeb dataset \citep{penedo2024fineweb} with \algname{SGD} and a small constant LR of $10^{-4}$.
-Using such a conservative LR allows the optimizer to progress slowly, thereby probing the landscape around initialization in more detail.
-To approximate the local smoothness at iteration $k$, we compute $\frac{\|\nabla f_{S_k}(w_{k+1})-\nabla f_{S_{k-1}}(w_k)\|}{\|w_{k+1} -w_k\|},$ where $S_k$ denotes the mini-batch at iteration $k$, following prior work \citep{zhang2019gradient, riabinin2025gluon}.
+Specifically, we examine Transformer-based language models with 70M, 160M, and 410M parameters using the NanoGPT implementation \citep{radford2019language, karpathy2022nanogpt}.
+Experiments are conducted on the FineWeb dataset \citep{penedo2024fineweb} using \algname{SGD} with gradient clipping at $1$ and a small constant learning rate of $10^{-4}$.
+Using such a conservative LR and gradient clipping allows the optimizer to progress slowly, thereby probing the landscape around initialization in more detail.
+As a stochastic proxy for local smoothness at iteration $k$, we compute where $S_k$ denotes the mini-batch at iteration $k$, following prior work \citep{zhang2019gradient, riabinin2025gluon}.
 As shown in \Cref{fig:llm_verification}, the estimated smoothness decays approximately linearly, indicating that the proposed condition provides a reasonable smoothness approximation for real-world models.

-The only exception is a brief initial phase where the trend deviates from linearity, likely because the condition acts as an upper bound, implying that a more expressive functional form may be needed to describe the behavior fully.
+To provide a more complete picture of smoothness dynamics over the full training trajectory and the role of initialization, we train a 70M language model using larger constant learning rates and two different initialization schemes.
+The results are shown in Figure~\ref{fig:llm_verification_second_row} .
+We observe an initial curvature reduction phase, previously identified in \citep{kalra2024warmup,kalra2023universal}, followed by progressive sharpening and the edge of stability phases \citep{cohen2021gradient}.